We have strong experience in acting for Plaintiffs and Defendants in a broad range of contract disputes.

 Our approach is to firstly give you advice about your legal position, after listening to you and reading any relevant documents.
 If sensible resolution is possible without legal proceedings, it is typically preferable to pursue this approach.
-Negotiation and mediation are better than litigation as they are more informal and cost and time effective dispute resolution mechanisms.
+Negotiation and mediation are better than litigation as they are more informal, cost less and are more time effective dispute resolution mechanisms.
 You are also able to exercise more control throughout these processes and this allows you to navigate towards your desired outcome more easily.

 That said, sometimes litigation is necessary.
 Particularly if the other party is not prepared to come to the table and sort the matter out.
 Initiating court proceedings will compel the other party to take the matter seriously.
 The formalities and deadlines associated with formal proceedings require them to engage in the process or risk losing out.
 This usually encourages the parties to work together to resolve the dispute.

 Sometimes, particular terms or clauses in a contract are unenforceable.
 This can result in the legitimate avoidance of what appears to be a valid contractual term.

 A contract term may be unenforceable if it is inconsistent with the law, and what is specified in applicable legislation and may also be unenforceable if it is deemed to be “unfair.”

 If statute provides for something, you cannot contract out of the law.
 Legislative requirements will generally prevail over inconsistent contract terms and those terms will be considered void.